How to read this ECB rate screen

 Typical use cases include tracking how expectations change around major data releases and central-bank communication, monitoring how pricing evolves between meetings, and forming scenarios for how the expected policy path may affect assets such as bonds, FX, equities, and credit.

 The European Central Bank is responsible for monetary policy in the euro area.
-Its primary objective is to maintain price stability, defined as inflation at 2% over the medium term.
-The ECB’s main tools are its key policy rates along with asset purchase programs, lending operations and guidance about future policy.
-The ECB aims to guide monetary policy using primarily the Deposit Facility (lowest rate) but also sets rates for Main Refinancing Operations and the Marginal Lending Facility (highest rate).
+Its primary objective, set out in the Treaty on the Functioning of the European Union, is to maintain price stability, which the Governing Council defines as inflation of 2% over the medium term.
+The ECB's main tools are its three key policy rates, supported by asset purchase and refinancing programs and forward guidance about the future path of policy.

-Interest-rate decisions are taken by the ECB’s Governing Council, which usually holds monetary policy meetings around every six weeks.
-At those meetings it can leave the deposit rate unchanged (“hold”), raise it (“hike”) or lower it (“cut”).
+Interest-rate decisions are made by the Governing Council, which comprises the ECB's six-member Executive Board plus the governors of the national central banks of all 21 euro area countries.
+Only the Executive Board holds a permanent vote; the 21 national governors share the remaining 15 voting rights on a monthly rotating basis, grouped according to their countries' economic and financial weight.
+The Governing Council usually holds monetary policy meetings around every six weeks.
+At those meetings it can leave the Deposit Facility rate unchanged ("hold"), raise it ("hike"), or lower it ("cut").
 Intra-meeting decisions can and do occur under extraordinary circumstances.
-The Governing Council generally moves all 3 key rates at the same time, but the spread between them can change.
+The Governing Council generally moves all three key rates together, but the spreads between them can and do change.